 There are many health benefits that according to some sources, bulgur might have.

-For instance, according to livestrong.com, bulgur might help to alleviate chronic inflammation, researchers having found that people who consume more betaine, a metabolite found in whole wheat, have lower chances of developing heart disease, Alzheimer, osteoporosis or type 2 diabetes.
+For instance, according to livestrong.com, bulgur might help to alleviate chronic inflammation, researchers have found that people who consume more betaine, a metabolite found in whole wheat, have lower chances of developing heart disease, Alzheimer’s, osteoporosis or type 2 diabetes.

 Regarding type 2 diabetes, it is also said that bulgur helps “improve the blood sugar levels in the body” and “by optimizing the release of insulin it can help to prevent the spikes and plunges of blood sugar that can be so dangerous for people suffering from diabetes.” (organicfacts.net)

 Bulgur has a much higher content of dietary fiber than other cereals and that high content stimulates digestions, helping against constipation or bloating for instance.

 And if you are trying to lose some weight, as mentioned above, bulgur is low in fat and also low in calorie, but its high fiber content will make you feel full and this way prevents you from overeating or snacking between the meals.

 HOW TO COOK BULGUR?

 There are three sorts of bulgur: fine, medium and coarse.

 When you cook bulgur, make sure to read the packet’s instructions regarding the cooking method and the cooking times.
 I have bought so many sorts and brands of bulgur over the years and the experience has taught me to always read the packet’s instructions.